Coronavirus Safer Bus Travel

 We have responded to government advice to enable social distancing on public transport and you’ll notice additional steps being taken to ensure a safe journey for everyone.

-Our buses will be operating at a reduced capacity with around 1 in 4 seats being available.
-The Government has advised that people only make essential journeys and where possible travel off peak to avoid busy times, but you still may see ‘Bus Full’ signs as some services reach their revised capacity more quickly.
+Our buses will be operating at a reduced capacity with around half of the seats being available.
+We would ask that people travel off peak wherever possible to avoid busy times, but you still may see ‘Bus Full’ signs as some services reach their revised capacity more quickly.

 Occasionally a bus may not stop, most likely as it has reached its reduced seating capacity.
 If the bus does stop, but is near capacity, the driver will only allow one person to board for every person that gets off, so you may need to allow extra time for your journey and be prepared to wait.